johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ### Introduction

 This article series covers the topic of building a **custom transporter** for the [NestJS microservices subsystem](https://docs.nestjs.com/microservices/basics).
+Is this article right for you?
+I think it is if you fit into one of the two following audiences:

+* You're trying to build or modify a NestJS microservices transporter.
+That one was probably pretty obvious :smile:.
+* You're a NestJS application developer (someone who writes code in what I'll often refer to as "user-land"), and want a deeper understanding of how NestJS microservices work.
+Candidly, this is where I came from, and a main motivator for doing the research to write this article series.
+Even if you never intend to build your own transporter, I feel you can still benefit from this deeper understanding, as I have done.
+Along the way, I'll try to share insights on how you can become a better user of Nest microservices.

+#### Recommended Reading

 If you haven't already read it, please check out my [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, where I cover many of the basics of the NestJS microservices subsystem architecture, and establish the terminology used in all my Nest Microservices articles, including answering the question *"what the heck is a transporter?"*.

 ![Star Trek Transporter](./assets/trek-transporter.gif 'Star Trek Transporter')
 <figcaption><a name="figure1"></a>Close, but no cigar!</figcaption>

-Anyway, these articles assume a good understanding of the material in that article series.
+Anyway, while not strictly required, these articles assume a good understanding of the material in that article series.

+### Why Custom Transporters?

 Let's start with the *Why?* question.
 The Nest microservices package provides a communications layer abstraction that makes it easy for applications (both Nest and non-Nest) to communicate over a wide variety of what are called **transporters**.
 This provides several key benefits, covered fully in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3).
 Nest comes with a variety of built-in transporters, including NATS, RabbitMQ, Kafka, and others.
 But what if you want to build your own transporter &#8212; say for ZeroMQ, Google Cloud Pub/Sub, Amazon Kinesis or Apache ActiveMQ?
 If that's your desire, you've landed on the right article!
 Or, if you just want to understand more about how the "magic" works, read on!